 Ina orou | Connect

-Lisa Hilli creates and curates kick arse exhibitions that shift narratives and art histories with a Melanesian feminine lens.
-She has specialist knowledge of lens-based practices, interpretation of museum collections and the language of textiles.
-Her creativity is sparked by digging through archives, listening to human stories and, lucid dream states.
-She is driven to empower individuals and communities whose stories and knowledges are overlooked and to arm them with skills to share their stories their way.
-She is thoughtful, curious, and led by the important Pacific cultural value of reciprocity.
-Lisa is obsessed by the wondrous worlds of animated films and the joy and wisdom of growing plants.
+Talaigu!
+I’m Lisa.
+I create and curate exhibitions that shift narratives and art histories with a Melanesian feminine lens.
+I have specialist knowledge of lens-based practices, interpretation of museum collections and the language of textiles.
+My creativity is sparked by digging through archives, listening to human stories and, lucid dream states.
+I’m driven to empower individuals and communities whose stories and knowledges are overlooked and to arm them with skills to share their stories their way.
+I’m thoughtful, curious, and led by the important Pacific cultural value of reciprocity.
+I’m enamoured by the wondrous worlds of animated films and the joy and wisdom of growing plants.

 Photographer Atong Atem